leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-user.md

 <img alt="metrics display" src="../../images/usermanual/process-indicator-advise.png">
 </kbd>

+Once the line/lines are Advised, api call PPS001MI/AdviseLine is made for all the selected lines.
+When Advise All is selected, PPS001MI/AdviseAll api call is made for all the lines of the purchase order.

 Once the line/lines are Advised/Advised All, the process indicator is updated and the &#39;Advised Shipment&#39; icon is displayed along with all the information filled in the &#39;Advise Shipment&#39; window below each line.

 <kbd>